microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-get-weather.md

 # Get weather report

 1. In the explorer, click on `getWeather` to select the dialog and reveal the triggers it contains.
 2. Click on the `BeginDialog` trigger underneath getWeather.
 The first thing we need to do to check a user's local weather is collect the user's location.
 Our weather API accepts a 5 digit zipcode as a parameter.
-So, let's add a `Number Input` to prompt the user for a `zipcode`.
+So, let's add a **Number Input** to prompt the user for a `zipcode`.
-3. Click the **+** button in the flow and select `Ask a question`.
+3. Click the **+** button in the flow and select **Ask a question**.
 You'll see a variety of options for asking for different types of input.
-4. Select `Text input` from the sub-menu.
+4. Select **Number Input** from the sub-menu.
 Two new nodes will appear in the flow!

    > You use prompts to collect information from user.
 Prompt are broken down into a few pieces.
 We'll configure each separately.

    ![](../media/tutorial-weatherbot/03/empty-prompt.png)

-5. Click on the `Bot Asks` node.
+5. Click on the **Bot Asks** node.
 This part of the prompt represents the message the bot will send to the user requesting information.
 In the properties panel set the prompt to:

       `What is your zipcode?`

-6. Set the `Default value` property (next to Max turn count) to `'98052'` (include the quotes).
+6. Set the **Default value** property (next to Max turn count) to `'98052'` (include the quotes).

    > By default prompts are configured to ask the user for information `Max turn count` number of times (defaults to 3).
-When this happens, the prompt will stop and set the `Default value` to the `Property` and move forward with the conversaiton.
+When this happens, the prompt will stop and set the **Default value** to the `Property` and move forward with the conversaiton.

    ![](../media/tutorial-weatherbot/03/zipcode-prompt.png)

-7. Next, click the `User Input` tab in the properties panel.
+7. Next, click the **User Input** tab in the properties panel.
 This part of the prompt represents the user's response, including where to store the value and how to pre-process it.

 8. Here, we can specify what property in memory will be used to store the user's response.
 In `Property to fill`, enter the value: